 Are you worried about being able to pay for dental implants in Las Cruces?
 At Painted Skies Dental Center, we believe that patients shouldn’t have to put necessary dental treatments on hold because of their financial situation.
 That’s why our team is more than happy to help create a payment plan that fits your needs without breaking your monthly budget.
 Most of the time, we can provide our patients with little to no interest payment options in a timely manner so you can start treatment as soon as possible.
-To learn more about the cost of your unique dental implant treatment, don’t hesitate to contact us to schedule a consultation with Drs.
+To learn more about the cost of dental implants in our Las Cruces, NM dental office, don’t hesitate to contact us to schedule a consultation with Drs.
 Natalie or Ramon Ortiz.

 There are a variety of dental implants, the most popular being titanium or mini ones.
 Depending on what materials are being used to replace your missing teeth, the cost will be different.
 In addition to this factor, the number of implants you need to have placed can also drastically impact the price.
 For example, replacing a single tooth will require the placement of one post, while replacing two or more requires multiple in order to support the restoration.

 If you’re looking to have an entire arch of missing teeth replaced, an implant-retained denture can require the placement of anywhere from four to eight posts.
 This will affect the surgery time, amount of anesthesia required, and several other factors that affect the price.

 The dental implant process can be broken down into a few separate stages.
 The good news is that you don’t have to pay for everything upfront.
 Rather, you’ll pay for each individual procedure as you need it over the course of several months.
 Here are the separate visits that you can expect to pay for: